hwanggu-corgi/hwanggu-log/update.md

 3. 자기야, 나 잘 하고 올게♥♥ 사랑해♥♥♥♥

-4. Corgi working on creating Chat application♥♥ #119
+4. Corgi working on creating Chat application♥♥ #120
-    - Corgi working on backend of the chat application♥♥ #80
+    - Corgi working on backend of the chat application♥♥ #81
-        - Corgi working on adding participants on enter♥♥ #14
+        - Corgi completed working on adding participants on enter♥♥
-    - Corgi working on frontend of the chat application♥♥ #112
+    - Corgi working on frontend of the chat application♥♥ #113
+        - Corgi preventing unauthorized users from accessing chat page♥♥
-        - Corgi working on adding participants x enter♥♥ #14
+        - Corgi completed working on adding participants x enter♥♥

 ### February 25th, 2021